AdobeDocs/campaign-standard.en/help/developing/using/aep-triggering-data-ingestion.md

     }
     ```

-* Ingest request faild, with some record uploaded under a batch:
+* Ingest request failed, with some record uploaded under a batch:

     ```
     {